 As a huge wine country lover, I try to visit as much as I can.
-As a result, in the two and half years I’ve lived in San Francisco, I have discovered some of my favorite Wineries to visit and to recommend.
-If you’re looking to see more than just Napa, here are my Top 10 Sonoma Wineries and my Top 10 Paso Robles Wineries, Top 10 Lompoc Tasting Rooms, Top 10 Anderson Valley Wineries & Restaurants and Top 10 Santa Maria Valley (Santa Barbara) Wineries.
+As a result, in the four and half years I’ve lived in San Francisco, I have discovered some of my favorite Wineries to visit and to recommend.
+If you’re looking to see more than just Napa, here are my Top 10 Sonoma Wineries, Top 10 Paso Robles Wineries, Top 10 Lompoc Tasting Rooms, Top 10 Anderson Valley Wineries & Restaurants and Top 10 Santa Maria Valley (Santa Barbara) Wineries.

 First, the wine.
 I obviously must like the wine, or I won’t return.

 Second, the people and team behind the Winery.
 No matter how good wine is, if the wine maker or team sharing the wine with you aren’t wonderful, it’s pretty hard to want to return.